IdoiaRojoLazaro/blockchain-developer-bootcamp-final-project/README.md

 * Open web browser on http://localhost:3000/

 ### Flow
-1. `ganache-cli`
+1. `ganache-cli` (if you deploy the contract locally)
 2. Run client locally (see upside)
-3. Add first account provided by ganache to metamask (will be admin account), and **Sign up as Seller** with the admin account in the http://localhost:3000
+3. Add first account provided by ganache to metamask (will be admin account), and click **I already have an account** on the login page on http://localhost:3000
-4. Repeat the process with another account, to create a seller
+4. Repeat the process with another account, to create a seller **Sign up as Seller**
 5. Repeat the process with another account, to create a buyer **Sign up as Buyer**
 6. Return to the admin account(change account on metamask and refresh page), and approve the seller from the Admin home page
 7. Return to the seller account, and **create a note**